clejacquet/LOD/README.md

 ```
 The .jar should be present at "LOD/%MODULE_DIR%/target"

-For example, if you want to compile the App Module :
+For example, if you want to compile the jp.kde.lod.jacquet.fbexplorer.App Module :
-* Go to "LOD/App"
+* Go to "LOD/jp.kde.lod.jacquet.fbexplorer.App"
 * Enter the following instruction :
 ```
 mvn package
 ```
-The .jar should be present at "LOD/App/target"
+The .jar should be present at "LOD/jp.kde.lod.jacquet.fbexplorer.App/target"

 ### Configure with IntelliJ